National Anti-Corruption Bureau of Ukraine

 The agency is set to employ 700 people.
 Its first 70 detectives started work on 1 October 2015.

 The agency's government funding is mandated under American and European Union aid programs.
 It has an evidence-sharing agreement with the FBI.

-Such values as integrity, courage, determination and commitment are considered as the main for official appoint candidates and the whole state body.

-The Ukrainian government also employs the National Agency for Prevention of Corruption which works to prevent corruption by monitoring government officials' lifestyles.
+The Ukrainian government also employs the National Agency on Corruption Prevention which works to prevent corruption by monitoring government officials' lifestyles.

 History

 National Anti-Corruption Committee

-The position of Commissioner for anti-corruption policy was established by the second Tymoshenko Government on April 24, 2009.
-Its first meeting took place on 22 April 2010; at the time most of its members were government officials.
-In September 2011 then President of Ukraine Viktor Yanukovych became head of the National Anti-Corruption Committee, while the Justice Minister served as the secretary of the committee.
-At that time the committee was tasked to give systematic analysis and to develop measures to combat corruption.
+The position of Commissioner for anti-corruption policy was established by the second Tymoshenko Government on 24 April 2009.
+Its first meeting took place on 22 April 2010; at the time, most of its members were government officials.
+In September 2011, then President of Ukraine Viktor Yanukovych became head of the National Anti-Corruption Committee, while the Justice Minister served as the secretary of the committee.
+At that time, the committee was tasked to give systematic analysis and to develop measures to combat corruption.

 Commissioner for anti-corruption policy

-6 March 2014 Tetiana Chornovol become the Commissioner for anti-corruption policy.
-At the time the organization was set to employ 1,200 people in seven regional offices.
-Chornovol resigned on 18 August 2014 because "there is no political will in Ukraine to carry out a hard-edged, large-scale war against corruption".
+On 6 March 2014, Tetiana Chornovol became the Commissioner for anti-corruption policy.
+At the time, the organization was set to employ 1,200 people in seven regional offices.
+Chornovol resigned on 18 August 2014, stating, "There is no political will in Ukraine to carry out a hard-edged, large-scale war against corruption".